-- You must have a provider (a doctor, dentist, or other prescriber) write you a prescription, which must be valid under applicable state law. - Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies or through CVS Caremark Mail Service Pharmacy.
-See Section 2 of this chapter. - Your prescription drugs on the plan's Formulary (List of Covered Drugs) (we call it the "Drug List" for short) are covered by the Medicare Part D portion of your benefit.
-See Section 3 of this chapter, Your prescription drugs on the plan's "Drug List" are covered by the Medicare Part D portion of your benefit. - Please note: The "Drug List" does not include any drugs covered by the additional coverage provided by California's Valued Trust. - Your prescription drug must be used for a medically accepted indication.
-A medically accepted indication is a use of the drug that is either approved by the Food and Drug Administration (FDA) or supported by certain references.
-See Section 3 of this chapter for more information about a medically accepted indication.
+- You must have a provider (a doctor, dentist, or other prescriber) write you a prescription, which must be valid under applicable state law. - Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - You generally must use a network pharmacy to fill your prescription.
+(See Section 2 in this chapter.)
+Or you can fill your prescription through the plan's mail-order service. - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
+(See Section 3 in this chapter.)
+Your prescription drugs on the plan's "Drug List" are covered by the Medicare Part D portion of your benefit. - Please note: The "Drug List" does not include any drugs covered by the additional coverage provided by California's Valued Trust. - Your drug must be used for a medically accepted indication.
+A medically accepted indication is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
+(See Section 3 in this chapter for more information about a medically accepted indication.) - Your drug may require approval before we will cover it.
+(See Section 4 in this chapter for more information about restrictions on your coverage.)